sduke/Collections-As-Data-Voyant/Exercise_1.md

 ## Prepare Files
 ### Open Files in Text Editor
-1. Launch the Oxygen XML Editor (blue icon).
+1. Launch the Oxygen XML Editor (blue icon with red X).
     * X-out of the zillions of windows.
  2. In the top menu, select Project => New Project
  3. In the pop-up Box: